-We are involved in certain legal proceedings generally incidental to our normal business activities.
+In addition, we are involved in certain other legal proceedings generally incidental to our normal business activities.
 While the outcome of any such proceedings cannot be accurately predicted, we do not believe the ultimate resolution of any such existing matters would have a material adverse effect on our business or financial condition.

+(b) No material legal proceedings were terminated in the third quarter of 2001.

-- Item 2.
+Item 2.
 Changes in Securities.

-None - Item 3.
+Item 3.
 Defaults upon Senior Securities.

-None - Item 4.
+Item 4.
 Submission of Matters to a Vote of Security Holders.

-None - Item 5.
+Item 5.
 Other Information.
-None